The Day I Became a God: Characters

 A girl who wears a veil and claims that the world will be ending in 30 days.
 She has a complex concerning her surname due to how common it is, and notices how Yōta and his family and friends have names related to gods.
 She prefers to be called "Odin".
 The Narukami family claims she is a distant relative and take her in despite Yōta's objections.
 She enjoys food despite claiming that gods do not need to eat and is very fond of video games.
-She assists Yōta with his attempts to confess to Kyōko by using her omniscience.
+She assists Yota with his attempts to confess to Kyoko by using her omniscience.